• Skip to primary navigation

 Should You Deliver To A Hospital If You Are A Dasher?

-In the past, delivering to hospitals could be a pain in the butt, as many customers would request Dashers to bring the food directly to them inside the hospital.
+In the past, delivering to hospitals could be a hassle, as many customers would request Dashers to bring the food directly to them inside the hospital.
 This meant you’d have to park your vehicle somewhere and go through a huge, often confusing hospital building.
 As a result, many Dashers would reject hospital orders.

 In sum, delivering to hospitals isn’t too bad these days and hospital deliveries are often some of my easiest deliveries.